 Old lecture notes are available from the previous offering in Fall 2014.

 Roughly half of the course grade will come from a course project.
 Students will typically work in small groups (2-3 people) on independent research projects.
 I will distribute a list of possible projects about six weeks into the semester.
-You will be encouraged to develop your own project ideas, although I must approve.

 The field of data science is still emerging, but there are several books which it will be useful to read and consult: